 Director, Solicitor & Family Dispute Resolution Practitioner

-Anna is a Senior Associate Solicitor with Roberts Legal.
+Anna is a Director of Roberts Legal and accredited Family Dispute Resolution Practitioner.
 She has been with the firm since its first year of operation.
-She has over 10 years’ experience as a Solicitor in the areas of Family Law, Property Law, Deceased Estates, Estate Planning and Contested Wills claims.
+She has over 12 years’ experience as a Solicitor in the areas of Family Law, Property Law, Deceased Estates, Estate Planning and Contested Wills claims.

 Her practice is focused on advising and assisting clients to identify and resolve issues and disputes in relation to relationship breakdown, end of life and guardianship issues and contested wills claims.
 She expertly assists her clients to resolve sensitive and emotional family issues with efficiency and composure.

 Marriage breakdown, end of life issues and disputes are multi-faceted events involving many emotions and often a great deal of stress for my clients.
 As an experienced Family Lawyer, and an accredited Family Law Mediator, I help my clients to identify and achieve practical outcomes as quickly and cost-effectively as possible.
 I have the understanding, ability and experience to help my clients to get through these difficult events and to move on to happier times.

 Anna was admitted as a Solicitor in 2005 having completed degrees in Communications and Laws at the University of Newcastle.
 Anna holds a Master’s degree in Applied Family Law and is an accredited Family Dispute Resolution Practitioner (Mediator).
 Anna operates a Family Law Mediation practice, Blue Sky Mediation.